EdJoPaTo/grammy-inline-menu/README.md

 # Documentation

 The methods should have explaining documentation by itself.
-Also there should be multiple @example entries in the docs to see different ways of using the method.
+Also, there should be multiple @example entries in the docs to see different ways of using the method.

-If you think the jsdoc / readme can be improved just go ahead and create a Pull Request.
+If you think the jsdoc / README can be improved just go ahead and create a Pull Request.
-Lets improve things together!
+Let's improve things together!